Direct data-driven control of LTV systems

-Let $u_{d,j,\left[ 0, T-1 \right]}, \ x_{d,j,\left[ 0, T \right]}, $ represent input-state data collected during the $j^{\mathrm{th}}$ experiment, for $j = 1, 2, \ldots, L$, with $L \in \mathbb{N}$.
+Considering the system \eqref{eq:systemdynmaics}, let $u_{d,j,\left[ 0, T-1 \right]}, \ x_{d,j,\left[ 0, T \right]}, $ represent input-state data collected during the $j^{\mathrm{th}}$ experiment, for $j = 1, \ldots, L$.
 While the specific experiment is indicated by the subscript $j$, the subscript $d$ highlights that the input-state sequences contain \emph{measured data} samples.
-Condition \ref{cond:iii}) of Assumption~\ref{as:conditions} requires that each experiment $j$, $j = 1, \ldots, L,$ captures the same time-varying behaviour.
-This requirement is similar to data requirements typically encountered in ensemble methods for system identification of LTV systems and is readily satisfied by systems arising in a variety of applications.
-Examples include biomedical systems, nonlinear systems linearised along a particular trajectory and periodically varying systems \cite{ Verhaegen1995}.
-Moreover, variations in environmental conditions that may result in different time-variations affecting each experiment in an ensemble can be considered as process noise, which is addressed in Section~\ref{sec:H_inf}.
-Consider the matrices
+Consider the matrices for $k = 0, \ldots T-1$, which combine the data from all $L$ experiments at each time step.
+Note that the data matrices $X(k)$ and $U(k)$ satisfy